OpenCCO-team/OpenCCO/README.md

 ### Generate vascalar tree on the domain defined from the boudary of a binary shape:
+(for example, 3000 ending points (-n) and a perfusion area of 20000 (-a) in pre-defined domain (-d) from the image Samples/shape3.pgm):
 ```
 ./build/bin/generateTree2D -n 3000 -a 20000  -d Samples/shape3.pgm
 ```